Tuber rufum: Ecology

 Tuber rufum is an ectomycorrhizal fungus present in temperate hardwood forests and in urban environments such as city parks and in polluted areas and associated with root matrices of holm oak (Quercus ilex), beech (Fagus sylvatica), and conifers in areas of neutral to high pH (5.5-7.5).
 In addition to aforementioned species, T. rufum forms ectomycorrhizal associations with hardwoods including Corylus avellana, Quercus robur, Q. cerris, Q. fraineto, Populus alba, P. nigra, Carpinus betulus, Betula pendula, Abies alba and the introduced Quercus boreali in the Balkan Peninsula.
-However, its low host specificity implies a capacity to associate with more hardwoods not present in its native range.
-Truffles such as Tuber rufum engage in competition exclusion with their plant symbiont by excluding competing vegetation by parasitization of plant roots, encouraging oxidative stress leading to neuroticization of plant tissues which lead to the observation of "burnt" growth around plant symbionts where Tuber is present.
-These areas devoid as vegetation are colloquially known as "truffle brûlé".